 We will have some minor social events prior to the main convention.
 If you are in the Austin area, feel free to come by and meet other CURM participants.

-Competition will be held on Saturday, April 23rd, from Noon to 4pm.
-We will be in ETC 2.136.
+Competition will be held in the late spring semester, date and location TBD.
 Come show off your robot or watch the competition!

 Frequently Asked Questions

 Do I have to be a UT student to participate/attend?